Photo Credit: Devaan Ingraham / Banff & Lake Louise Tourism

 As temperatures cool, waterfalls turn into glittering pillars of ice.
 Our most popular winter hike takes visitors to Johnston Canyon, where you can take a guided icewalk all the way to the upper falls during the day, or by the light of your headlamp to the lower falls in the night.
 Looking for a truly authentic winter hike?
 Our favourite Banff Icewalk is the Grotto Canyon Icewalk, where you’ll walk through the canyon on a frozen creek bed (wearing ice cleats to keep you steady) and discover ancient pictographs and glittering frozen falls.
 Plus there’s delicious hot chocolate to keep you warm!

-3. Stargaze on a mountain summit
+3. Stargaze on a mountain summit (late January to early April)

-4. Take a day ski trip
+4. Take a day ski trip (for less than the price of a lift ticket alone)

 Skiing is one of the biggest reasons that people visit Banff National Park in the winter, and there’s several world-class ski resorts just a short drive or shuttle bus from downtown Banff.
-And if you’re new to skiing or looking to improve, we can help you with lessons with the friendly instructors at Mt Norquay, Banff’s closest ski hill.

 Is there a greater thrill than zooming through fresh snow on a powerful 600cc snowmobile?
 Follow your friendly guide along scenic trails with panoramic views of the Canadian Rockies, stopping for a delicious alpine bbq lunch.

 Choose from two full-day snowmobiling tours both with transport from Banff – no experience needed!
+Or for those with experience, try the Powder X advanced snowmoblling tour and head into the backcountry.

 6. Spend a Day at Mt Norquay